adhocmaster/carla-jaywalker-experiments/docs/adversarial.md

 # Implementation

 We follow the similar structure to Gym environments so that existing ML libraries can easily use the environment and also extend the functionality.

+# Action periods
+When an action is chosen, there should be some period when no other action can be taken.
+How fast can a pedestrian make a decision change?
+If they can change decision every second, then we need to wait (1/time_delta) ticks.
+So, we do not need to produce a state where the agent cannot take an action?

+so, env.step(action) -> returns next state when the agent can take next action.